v2tien/react-native-classon-example/README.md

 | logo                    | Customize logo                                                | ImageRequireSource |

 #### - ClassControl
+The component displays controls for the teacher in the classroom.

 | Name                    |               Description                                     | Type         |
 |-------------------------|---------------------------------------------------------------|--------------|
 | containerStyles         | Style object to customize container view                      | ViewStyle    |